mechmotum/mechmotum.github.io/content/timo-stienstra-graduates.rst

 can read about the GSoC work on `his blog`_ and you can see how the joints are used to model a four-bar linkage `in the SymPy documentation`_.
-Timo also developed new load components and new system object and demystified a long standing bug associated with solving linear systems symbolically.
+Timo also developed new load components and new system object and demystified a long standing bug associated with solving linear systems symbolically among a `whole host of other fixes`_ to SymPy mechanics.
 Timo created a matplotlib-based 3D plotting and animation tool for SymPy mechanics objects called symmeplot_ that simplifies visualizing your models.
 With all of these tools he brought his bicycle-rider simulations to life with BRiM_.
 Here are some example animations of his simulations:

 .. _SymPy: https://sympy.org
 .. _his blog: https://tjstienstra.github.io/gsoc/2022/2022/10/03/final-overview.html
 .. _in the SymPy documentation: https://docs.sympy.org/dev/modules/physics/mechanics/examples/four_bar_linkage_example.html
+.. _whole host of other fixes: https://github.com/sympy/sympy/pulls/TJStienstra
 .. _symmeplot: https://github.com/TJStienstra/symmeplot
 .. _BRiM: https://github.com/TJStienstra/brim/